Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 regardless of if you obtained Batch Shipyard through `git clone` or downloading a release package.

-Please ensure that your target Python distribution is 2.7 or 3.3+.
+Please ensure that your target Python distribution is 2.7 or 3.4+.
 It is recommended to install Batch Shipyard on Python 3.5 or later.
-Although Python 3.5 or later is recommended, if you cannot easily install Python 3.5+ on your system but Python 2.7 is available, then please use that version of Python to avoid installation hassles with a Python interpreter.
+Although Python 3.5+ is recommended, if you cannot easily install Python 3.5+ on your system but Python 2.7 is available, then please use that version of Python to avoid installation hassles with a Python interpreter.